 "Angela varies activities each week so there is always something new to interest us.
 Lessons are well planned."

 Jo Pritchard, Principal Physiotherapist at Pilates Clinic Retford, lectures on Pilates for Neurology across the UK.
 You will therefore know that Jo and her team will constantly be up-to-date with recent research, that the Pilates you receive will be tailored to your individual needs, and that you will gain the maximum benefit from your classes or private sessions.

 Pilates is a popular form of exercise for people with Multiple Sclerosis, and many current research papers advocate it as a form of rehabilitation to improve posture, strength, flexibility, pain, quality of life, and fatigue.
-Our Neurological Rehabilitation Pilates classes are predominantly for people with MS, and a report proving the benefits of our classes was presented at the Neurological Physiotherapy (ACPIN) International conference in 2018.
-To read the report click below.
+Our Neurological Rehabilitation Pilates classes are predominantly for people with MS, and a report proving the benefits of our classes was presented at the Neurological Physiotherapy (ACPIN) International conference in 2018, and the 2018 MS Trust UK conference.

 Pilates is an ideal form of exercise for many post-stroke patients.
 It is especially effective for balance re-education in addition to re-training specific muscle groups.
 It is also a perfect way to return to exercise in the community instead of the hospital, socialise with others and increase your confidence.
 Recent research studies have started to prove that Pilates can help improve walking, balance and quality of life in chronic stroke patients.
 One of these studies can be read below